-PRL 160 CRIMINAL LAW AND PROCEDURE (3T)
+PRL 160 CRIMINAL LAW AND PROCEDURE

-3 credits PREREQUISITE: Completion of PRL 101 and PRL 102 with a
+(3T) 3 credits PREREQUISITE: Completion of PRL 101 and PRL 102 with a grade of "C" or higher.

 This course introduces substantive and procedural criminal law including elements of state and federal crimes, defenses, constitutional issues, pre-trial process, and other related topics.
 Upon completion, students should be able to explain the elements of specific crimes and assist an attorney in preparing a criminal case.